Starter Certification

 The Starter is responsible for ensuring that every swimmer gets a fair start to each race.
 As the only official who consistently interacts directly with swimmers, the starter plays a crucial role in setting the tone for the meet!

-Requirements for becoming a referee:
+Requirements for becoming a starter:

 Eligibility: Prospective starters must be certified as a Stroke and Turn Official for a minimum of 3 months, and they must have worked at least 4 sessions at a minimum of 2 meets since stroke and turn certification.